 Cables are to be secured to the rack frames at sufficient intervals to ensure that the weight of the cable will not contribute to fatigue or early failure of that cable or the device and connector to which it is attached.

 Sufficient excess cable shall be provided in “service loop locations” to ensure that the cable may be re-connected without requiring the addition of extension pieces.
+Provide 20 foot, coiled service loops at the camera and headend/node termination points.

 All permanent cabling shall be mechanically numbered in a manner consistent with Direct Vendor's written system documentation.

-All wiring to include CAT-6 and Fiber Optic cables shall utilize hook and loop fasteners to eliminate the risk of over-tightening cable bundles and affecting the strength or rated performance of the cable.
+All wiring to include category 6 and Fiber Optic cables shall utilize hook and loop fasteners to eliminate the risk of over-tightening cable bundles and affecting the strength or rated performance of the cable.
 The use of tie wraps is not acceptable.

 Where wiring is routed through sheet metal or over frame members, the metal edges shall be covered with flexible grommeting or edge dressing (such as automobile door edge trim).